tangkinleung/tangkinleung/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/tangkinleung?tab=repositories](https://github.com/tangkinleung?tab=repositories)

-- 📝 I regularly write articles on [frankietang.xyz](frankietang.xyz)
+- 📝 I regularly update my experiences and resume on [my portfolio site!](frankietang.xyz)

 - 💬 Ask me about **Next.js and Chakra!**